Want the perfect workout program?Take Quiz

 As for longer bulks, there really is no time limit.
 Some people bulk for a year or more so they can build significant muscle mass, at which point they can worry about cutting.
 Without a solid frame of muscle, being low body fat won’t look all that impressive, it’ll look just skinny.

 The only downfall to bulking is you will inevitably gain some fat.
 However, the cleaner your diet, the less fat you will gain along with your newfound muscle.
+Check out our list of best food for muscles for the healthiest, cleanest foods you can eat.

 Because of this, most people aim for a 3-4 month. or even a 6 month bulking cycle, followed by a maintenance month (or couple weeks of maintenance) and then a cutting phase of 2-3 months.
 By doing this, in the long run, you can gain muscle while staying pretty lean.
 Especially if doing a clean bulk followed by a tapered proper cut that restricts muscle loss.
 This process works very well and most prefer it over just gaining a ton of muscle and fat over a couple years and then worrying about needing to shed off a lot of “sticky” fat that comes with keeping that fat on for so long.